 Find out what makes a psychopath, from the leading expert who helped to create Killing Eve’s Villanelle.
 Dr Mark Freestone has worked on some of the most interesting and infamous psychopath cases of recent times.
-Using real case studies, Mark will be looking into their minds, while sharing secrets from behind the scenes of Killing Eve.
+Using real case studies, Mark will be looking into their minds.

 Do you remember the scene where Villanelle dresses up as her handler at a mock birthday party?
 That happened to Mark, who was hired by Killing Eve to work with Phoebe Waller Bridge to make Jody Comer’s character psychologically convincing.